deanblackborough/holiday-expense/README.md

 # Track holiday expenses

-Small app to interect with my Costs to Expect API to track holiday expenses
+Small app to interacts with my Costs to Expect API to track holiday expenses.